All Books

 Key Takeaways

-• Your feelings come from your thoughts, not your circumstances.
+• Your feelings are created by your thoughts, not external circumstances.

 Who Should Read